FHC Project Examples

 ESFR fire sprinkler system with addition rack protection

-ESFR fire sprinkler installation installed into major car manufacturer’s parts facilities and is somewhat bespoke in its design.
+ESFR fire sprinkler installation is installed in major car manufacturers’ parts facilities and is somewhat bespoke in its design.
 The roof level sprinklers are ESFR 25mm with a K-factor of 360 and a minimum head pressure of 3.5 bars.
 In addition, the rack storage below is protected with a 20mm sprinkler with a K-factor of 115 and a minimum head pressure of 1.0 bar.
 The final water demand requirements for the system were 9849 L/min @ 9.0 bar, and the design, aided by FHC, achieved 98% design efficiency.

 This FHC hydraulic model consisted of 810 pipes, 154 loops and 26 heads.
 It was calculated on a Pentium VI computer in under 0.1 seconds.